Arlington High School (Massachusetts): Athletics

 For many years, Arlington High's athletic teams were known as the Indians or the Red and Gray, the school's colors and the name of its fight song.
 For a time in the 1970s, "Trojans" was adopted as the nickname.
 But in the 1980s, the school settled on a name that had been used informally for decades, the Spy Ponders — named for the local Spy Pond and often shortened to the Ponders.

 While the school has not used the "Indians" name for decades, its school logo included a Native American man until 2020.
-The figure, modeled on The Menotomy Hunter, a Cyrus E. Dallin sculpture located in Arlington Center, was the subject of protest, leading to its replacement with a simple "A" logo.
+The figure, modeled on The Menotomy Hunter, a Cyrus E. Dallin sculpture located in Arlington Center, was the subject of protest, leading to its temporary replacement with a simple "A" logo.
+The "A" logo was replaced with the school's new mascot Cyrus in 2024.

 Arlington High fields teams in alpine skiing, baseball, basketball, cross country, e-sports, field hockey, football, golf, gymnastics, ice hockey, indoor and outdoor track, lacrosse, soccer, softball, swimming, tennis, volleyball, and wrestling.